 Attention ALL Beatles Fans!
 You are about to meet a VERY UNLIKEABLE John Lennon!
 Awarded two stars on Goodreads.

-This first person account by John Lennon’s first wife, Cynthia Powell, paints a deeply unflattering portrait of the famous Beatle.
+This first person account by John Lennon’s first wife, the late Cynthia Powell (1939-2015), paints a deeply unflattering portrait of the famous Beatle.
 And an equally flattering picture of a loyal, loving, long-suffering Cynthia.
 No surprise there, right?
 But what did surprise me is just how different this private Lennon was from the public figure we watched for 20+ years.